open_jtalk_elixir

 How you provision those files into your image is outside the scope of this library.

-Third-party components & licenses
+Third-party components and licenses